-We offer you an opportunity to experience a smooth start into college chemistry.
+We offer an opportunity to experience a smooth start into college chemistry.
 Most of you have had no chemistry since your junior year in high school.
-Much of the specialized vocabulary, symbolism, basic theory, and fundamental calculations can easily slip from your mind.
-To alleviate this problem, we are once again offering a chemistry refresher course during the summer for any who wish to take it.
+Much of the specialized vocabulary, symbolism, basic theory and fundamental calculations can easily slip from your mind.
+To alleviate this problem, we offer a chemistry refresher course during the summer.

-This four-day course is an intensive (6 hours per day) and interactive review of the material ordinarily found in a good high school chemistry course.
-The intent is to prepare students for a successful start in General Chemistry at ONU.
+This four-day course is an intensive (six hours per day) interactive review of the materials ordinarily found in a good high school chemistry course.
+The intent is to prepare students for a successful start in general chemistry at ONU.

-If you want to improve your biology base knowledge, review your biology basics, forge ahead in acquiring much needed lab skills for Biology 1201 or 1311, hone your basic bio math and statistics aptitude, review the cell structure, or gain some knowledge for the first time concerning protein structure, enzymes and enzymatic reactions, enjoy an opportunity to obtain your own data and review basic techniques of graphing followed by descriptive statistics—then this is the course for you!
-This may also be the course for you if you think it has been awhile since you had a great review of the biology subject matter previously listed.
+If you want to improve your biology base knowledge; review your biology basics; forge ahead in acquiring much needed lab skills for Biology 1211 or 1301; hone your basic bio math and statistics aptitude; review the cell structure; gain some knowledge for the first time concerning protein structure, enzymes and enzymatic reactions; enjoy an opportunity to obtain your own data; and review basic techniques of graphing followed by descriptive statistics, then this is the course for you!
+You could also benefit if it has been some time since you had a great review of the biology subject matter previously listed.

 Yes.
-All students are permitted to bring a vehicle to campus and required to register their vehicle by purchasing a parking permit from the Security Office.
-The Security Office can be reached at 419-772-2222.
-All students wishing to purchase a parking pass can click here .
-Permits will go on sale on July 1, 2017.
-Questions can be directed to the Security Office at 419-772-2222.
+All students are permitted to bring a vehicle to campus and are required to register their vehicle by purchasing a parking permit from the security office.
+All students wishing to purchase a parking pass can click here.
+Permits will go on sale on July 1, 2019.
+Questions can be directed to the security office at 419-772-2222.

-All first-year students residing on campus will complete a housing application and be matched based on your interests, similar sleep patterns, and other factors.
+All first-year students residing on campus will complete a housing application and be matched based on their interests, sleep patterns and other factors.
 Remember to complete the application completely and honestly so that we can pair you with your most compatible roommate!
-The housing applications are due June 29.
+Housing applications are due June 28, 2019.

 If you know who you would like to room with, you can select a roommate when submitting your housing application.
 Each student will need to complete the housing agreement and emergency contact information prior to roommate selection.
 Both students must select and accept each other to be paired as roommates.
 The request must be mutual in order to be fulfilled.

 All first-year students will be assigned to one of four residence halls on campus: Founders (co-ed), Maglott (co-ed), Park (co-ed) or Stambaugh (co-ed).
-For additional information on each residence hall, view the Housing Profiles online.
-You will receive your housing assignment by July 15.
+For additional information on each residence hall, you can view the Housing Profiles online.
+You will receive your housing assignment by July 15, 2019.

 What ONU will provide for you: